 The shape of employability in 2021

 2020 has been a challenging year.
-COVID-19 has dramatically accelerated unemployment and had a disproportionate effect on young people, with youth employment falling to its lowest rate since 2014.
-It has also stalled progress being made in closing the disability employment gap: disabled people are now two-and-a-half times more likely to be out of work than their non-disabled peers.
+COVID-19 has dramatically accelerated unemployment and had a disproportionate effect on young people.
+Youth employment has fallen to its lowest rate since 2014.
+It has also stalled progress being made in closing the disability employment gap.
+Disabled people are now two-and-a-half times more likely to be out of work than their non-disabled peers.

 But while the pandemic has halted the growth of many industries, some sectors are actively growing.
 Job opportunities continue to be found in manufacturing, health and social work, retail trade, and scientific and technical fields.
 And when it comes to recruitment, two fifths of executives identified soft skills as essential.
 Creative thinking, communication, leadership and other similarly transferable skills will be key to employability in the year to come.

-Aside from effects of the pandemic, digital transformation, wellbeing and a renewed focus on equality have also characterised the shifting employment landscape this year and will continue to do so in 2021.
+Aside from effects of the pandemic, digital transformation, wellbeing and a renewed focus on equality have also characterised the shifting employment landscape this year.
+They will continue to do so in 2021.

 Prioritising the human experience

 Increasingly, mental health and wellbeing services are being integrated into products and experiences, including in employability.
-For example, Microsoft have announced they will be launching a virtual commute feature as part of their Teams product, allowing remote workers to mentally bookend their day.
+For example, Microsoft have announced they will be launching a virtual commute feature as part of their Teams product.
+This will allow remote workers to mentally bookend their day.
 They are also partnering with Headspace to create an emotional check in feature.

-According to the HR Trend Institute, Human Experience Management (HXM) is the approach set to shape human resources in 2021, prioritising the individual experience from recruitment through to employment.
-To find and retain the best talent, companies will need to provide a personalised experience where the individual feels supported, encouraged and valued.
+According to the HR Trend Institute, Human Experience Management (HXM) is the approach set to shape human resources in 2021.
+It prioritises the individual experience from recruitment through to employment.
+To find and retain the best talent, companies will need to provide a personalised experience.
+Individuals must feel supported, encouraged and valued.

 Responding to the strain being placed on employees this year, companies of all shapes and sizes have ramped up their wellbeing services, offering everything from digital fitness memberships to extra days off in order to ensure the health and happiness of their staff.
 While this trend isn’t new, recruits now expect more from employers when it comes to wellbeing.
 And this trend won’t only impact employees.
 Being unemployed is notoriously stressful; taking care to boost the health and morale of jobseekers will become a reliable feature of employability services.